-Eqs.~\ref{EuroEM_eq_dam}c~-~\ref{EuroEM_eq_dam}j show the thermal and storage constraints, where the decision variables are limited by the bids formulated in subsection~\ref{formingbids}.
-The unbiased solution of the module is ensured by the lack of operational limits $P^{min}$ and state of charge constraints for thermal and storage units, respectively.
-The introduction of ramp rates in Eqs. ~\ref{EuroEM_eq_dam}d~-~\ref{EuroEM_eq_dam}e is inspired by linked block options allowed in the EPEX SPOT~\cite{EPEXSPOT2021FundamentalsMarkets}.
 The constraints for the renewable units are shown in Eq.~\ref{EuroEM_eq_dam}k, where $P_{r,t}$ is the hourly generation, $P_{r,t}^{max}$ is the generation forecast.
 In some European markets (e.g., Germany), renewable units, and thus, their bids have higher priority \cite{FederalMinistryforEconomicAffairsandClimateActionofGermany2014Act2014}.
 To reflect this in the module, Eq.~\ref{EuroEM_eq_dam}k can be modified as $P_{r, t}=P_{r,t}^{max}$ so that renewable generation will always be accepted by the market.
 This formulation can result in negative clearing prices when the renewable generation exceeds the demand.
 The demand constraint is shown in Eq.~\ref{EuroEM_eq_dam}l, where the hourly demand $D_{d,t}$ is limited by the scheduled demand $D_{sch,t}$.
 Finally, Eq.~\ref{EuroEM_eq_dam}m describes the power flow constraints between the control zones.
 The flows are bi-directional and can be limited by the net traded capacity (NTC) or flow-based limits~\cite{JAO2020ExplanationStatus}.

 The inclusion of negative bids enables the units to fulfill their commitments and maintain their minimum operating limits during normal market operation.
 Unlike common market models, where negative prices can occur during grid congestion and excess renewable generation, the DAM module anticipates negative bids, resulting in behavior that better reflects the current state of the EPEX SPOT.